danigb/music-chord/README.md

 #### Dictionaries

-You can create a dictionary of chords using hashes:
+You can create a dictionary of chords using hashes by require `dictionary` function:

 ```js
 var dictionary = require('music-chord/dictionary')